Daria Kasatkina: 2021: Two singles titles

-Kasatkina started her 2021 season at the Abu Dhabi Open, where she defeated Wang Qiang in the first round in three sets.
+Kasatkina kicked off her 2021 season at the Abu Dhabi Open, where she defeated Wang Qiang in the first round in three sets.
 She was due to face 12th seed Karolína Muchová but the Czech withdrew, sending Kasatkina into the third round.
 There she lost to sixth seed Elena Rybakina, in straight sets.

-She then played in the Gippsland Trophy and made the third round with straight sets wins over Mihaela Buzarnescu, with the loss of just two games, and Polona Hercog.
-However, she lost to Estonian veteran and eventual finalist Kaia Kanepi in straight sets.
-At the Australian Open, she defeated Briton Katie Boulter in straight sets before losing in two tight sets to Aryna Sabalenka despite winning more points in the first set.
+She then played in the Gippsland Trophy and made the third round with straight sets wins over Mihaela Buzărnescu, with the loss of just two games, and Polona Hercog.
+However, she lost to Estonian veteran and eventual finalist, Kaia Kanepi, in straight sets.
+At the Australian Open, she defeated Briton Katie Boulter, in straight sets, before losing in two tight sets to Aryna Sabalenka despite winning more points in the first set.
 Kasatkina bounced back from that loss emphatically at the Phillip Island Trophy, held during the second week of the Australian Open.
 She defeated Katie Boulter for the second time in five days and Varvara Gracheva, in straight sets, to record back to back wins for the third time in four events that season.
-The Russian then came from a set down to edge Anastasia Pavlyuchenkova before dominating Petra Martić to make her first WTA semifinal since Lyon in 2020.
+The Russian then came from a set down to edge Anastasia Pavlyuchenkova, before dominating Petra Martić to make her first WTA semifinal since Lyon in 2020.
 She then defeated Danielle Collins and Marie Bouzková in three sets to claim her third title and first since Moscow 2018.
-The win pushed Kasatkina up to No. 57 in the world.

-However, she crashed out in her opening round match in Dubai to Alizé Cornet.
+However, she crashed out in her opening-round match in Dubai to Alizé Cornet.
 She bounced back at the St. Petersburg Ladies' Trophy, halting the winning streak of rising star Clara Tauson in the first round.
 Kasatkina then fought hard for a three-set win over Aliaksandra Sasnovich, who served for the match.
 Back-to-back comeback wins came over compatriots Veronika Kudermetova and Svetlana Kuznetsova.
 She then defeated wildcard Margarita Gasparyan in the final after Gasparyan was forced to retire early in the second set.
-This was Kasatkina’s second title at home and this also made her the first two-time champion of the 2021 season, moving herself back into the top 50 for the first time since October 2019.
+This was Kasatkina's second title at home and this also made her the first two-time champion of the 2021 season, moving herself back into the top 50 for the first time since October 2019.